Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Oven temperatures vary and may need to be recalibrated periodically to ensure they are accurate.
 Make sure to keep a close eye on your pretzels as the suggested baking time approaches.

-STEP ELEVEN: While the pretzels are baking, melt the ¼ cup of butter for the topping in a microwave-safe cup for 30 seconds.
+STEP ELEVEN: While the pretzels are baking, melt the quarter cup of butter for the topping in a microwave-safe cup for 30 seconds.

-STEP TWELVE: When you remove your pretzels from the oven, immediately brush the top of each pretzel with the melted butter and sprinkle them with salt.
+STEP TWELVE: When you remove your pretzels from the oven, immediately brush the top of each pretzel with the melted butter and sprinkle them with salt, or other desired toppings.

 brush pretzel with butter and sprinkle with salt